by Oliver Kay

 Have you ever wanted to share how to perform a task within you field of excellence that everyone could learn.
 Whilst collections are a good way of sharing pre-existing content it doesn’t allow the user to create their own content – quick guides do.
 Users can create a series of steps accompanied by images to explain a process that users wouldn’t otherwise understand.

 E.g. How to create a ticket in HP Quality Center.

 What better than knowing about a course from a someone you trust.
-SuccessFactors allow users to recommend courses to their peers within the organization.
+SuccessFactors HR Software allow users to recommend courses to their peers within the organization.
 This is often more impactful than featuring a course in the catalog as this serves as a personalized recommendation from someone you know and trust.
 There are product roadmap discussions around the inclusion of intelligent recommendation using Machine Learning algorithms.

 Allowing users to rate courses provides a powerful way for users share their feedback and to recommend courses to colleagues without choosing anyone specific to recommend to.
 Statistics show that a course with ratings is more likely to be taken by users when compared with the same course without any ratings.
 SuccessFactors allow admins to choose what courses should have ratings enabled while other courses may not have this feature enabled.
 This is usually enabled on courses that a user would typically self-assign instead of mandatory courses which are pushed to the user.

 Companies have always seen the value in their employees and we have been seeing the somewhat recent proliferation of HR systems across all types of companies.
 We need to make the most of this digital world to leverage the knowledge from our employees and SuccessFactors is offering multiple ways to do this.
 We look forward to things to come.